Danielle Walker’s Pumpkin Pie

 I’ve been a huge fan of Danielle’s blog, Against All Grain for years, and own (and love) her first two cookbooks: Against All Grain, Delectable Paleo Recipes to Eat Well and Feel Great, and Danielle Walker’s Against All Grain: Meals Made Simple.

-I recommend both her previous books to anyone looking for simple, tasty recipes that are gluten-, grain-, and dairy-free.
+I recommend both her previous books to anyone looking for simple, tasty recipes that are gluten-free, grain-free, and dairy-free.

-I rely on her books myself, and Elle’s second and third birthday cake recipes came from Against All Grain books.
+I rely on her books myself, and cook often from the Against All Grain books.

 Her most recent book, Danielle Walker’s Against All Grain Celebrations: A Year of Gluten-Free, Dairy-Free, and Paleo Recipes for Every Occasion is full of gorgeous, drool-worthy recipes for holidays and special occasions.